Pre-configured and Cached Responses Guide

 Check order:

-- Is there a canned response that matches?
+- Is there a pre-configured response that matches?

 - Is there a cached response for similar question?